umr4nlp/umr-guidelines/guidelines.md

-though there is no overt word in the sentence above referring to a first person actor or a third person undergoer, these arguments are nevertheless identified and annotated (using a named-entity concept, in this case 'person' or 'thing', as they are clearly identifiable to native speakers of the language).
+though there is no overt word in the sentence above referring to a first person actor or a third person undergoer, these arguments are nevertheless identified and annotated (using a named-entity concept, in this case `person` or `thing`), as they are clearly identifiable to native speakers of the language.

 Noun incorporation constructions come in different types across languages (Mithun 1984).
 Some constructions, such as the one illustrated by *-e'ei*